clockworksspheres/ramdisk/src/Docs/DesignThoughts/SystemSpecifics/Windows/RandomWindowsPowershellCommands.md

 ## Allow execution of a script

 Be careful, this can get really insecure if not managed correctly.
-Better to say "Y" than "A"
+Better to say "Y" than "A".

 ``` powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force